Using SQLAlchemy with Django

-to make a simple web-based asset catalogue.
-The examples make use of
+This post is an introduction to using SQLAlchemy and Django together to make a simple web-based asset catalogue.
+The examples make use of SQLAlchemy 0.4 and Django 0.97-pre.

 Defining models with SQLAlchemy